The Best Windows Password Managers of 2024

 Our Methodology

-Before we take you through our experience with NordPass, 1Password, and Dashlane, we want to give you a glimpse of our process.
+Before we take you through our experience with Total Password, NordPass, Aura, 1Password, and Dashlane, we want to give you a glimpse of our process.
 First, we did hours and hours of research.
 We wanted to learn as much as we could about Windows password managers, so we read up on their claims and customer reviews.
 We focused particularly on things we won’t be able to learn through testing, such as the encryption standard each password manager uses.

 Next, we did hands-on tests.
 To do that, we bought a subscription to each password manager that met our standards.
 We then used those password managers on our personal and work devices for at least two weeks each.
 We paid close attention to the user experience, how the promised features worked, and any friction points we encountered.